 |10 or more||10.00|

 We consider four outcomes.
-At T1.5, mothers reported the weight and height of their children at birth, which we mean-center within child sex for analysis.
+At T1.5, mothers reported the weight and height of their children at birth.
 We measured the current circumference of children's heads, and calculated their sex- and age-specific z-scores using WHO norms.
 Low weight, height, and head circumference are common diagnostic criteria for FASD (del Campo & Jones, 2017).
 At T2, children were administered the Kaufman Assessment Battery for Children (Lichtenberger & Kaufman, 2010).
 Our analyses use the Mental Processing Index (MPI), which measures general mental processing ability (i.e., intelligence) and excludes an assessment of acquired knowledge.
 Like traditional intelligence measures, the MPI is normed to have a mean of 100 and an SD of 15.
 Intellectual impairment is given as a diagnostic criterion for FASD by Centers for Disease Control and Prevention (2004).

 |Dichotomous (drinking vs. abstinent)|